Topical medication: Local versus systemic effect

 The definition of the topical route of administration sometimes states that both the application location and the pharmacodynamic effect thereof is local.

 In other cases, topical is defined as applied to a localized area of the body or to the surface of a body part regardless of the location of the effect.
 By this definition, topical administration also includes transdermal application, where the substance is administered onto the skin but is absorbed into the body to attain systemic distribution.
 Such medications are generally hydrophobic chemicals, such as steroid hormones.
 Specific types include transdermal patches which have become a popular means of administering some drugs for birth control, hormone replacement therapy, and prevention of motion sickness.
 One example of an antibiotic that may be applied topically is chloramphenicol.

-If defined strictly as having local effect, the topical route of administration can also include enteral administration of medications that are poorly absorbable by the gastrointestinal tract.
-One poorly absorbable antibiotic is vancomycin, which is recommended by mouth as a treatment for severe Clostridium difficile colitis.
+If defined strictly as having a local effect, the topical route of administration can also include enteral administration of medications that are poorly absorbable by the gastrointestinal tract.
+One poorly absorbable antibiotic is vancomycin, which is recommended by mouth as a treatment for severe Clostridioides difficile colitis.